LukaszMalucha/Deep-Learning-Foundations/readme.md

 ##### vectorization.py

-Quick proof of how vectorized operations are faster than explicit for loops.
+Quick proof of how vectorized operations are faster than explicit for loops & python broadcasting